-Traditionally held on the first Saturday in March, the raucous parade runs for 1.7 kilometres up Oxford Street and along Flinders Street towards Moore Park.
+Traditionally held on the first Saturday in March (although in 2020 it’s on February 29), the raucous parade runs for 1.7 kilometres up Oxford Street and along Flinders Street towards Moore Park.

 The best vantage points for the parade are obviously along the parade route, which starts at Whitlam Square (Liverpool and College Streets) and runs up Oxford Street to Taylor Square.
 The parade then turns right down Flinders Street and heads to Moore Park.

 Many streets will be blocked off, so leave the car at home and take public transport or walk to the area.
 Visit www.transportnsw.info to plan your trip.

 If you haven’t already secured seats in the VIP viewing area, or you weren’t invited to one of the many parties in high-rise apartments along the parade route, then here are your next best options.

 Oxford Street is usually heaving with people.
 But if you can get a front row spot close to the action, then it’s potentially one of the best areas to enjoy the night.